-DENT2007 Health Promotion and Community Dental Health 42.0 Hours This area relates to the role of the dental hygienist in community and public health, health promotion and health related education activities and messaging for individuals and groups.
+DENT2007 Community and Public Health 42.0 Hours

+This area relates to the role of the dental hygienist in community and public health, health promotion and health related education activities and messaging for individuals and groups.
 Included in this area is an introduction to strategies for the promotion of health under marketing, health education, collaboration, mass media use, and community organization.
 The dental hygiene process of care model as it relates to community oral health will also be examined.
 A study of epidemiological data assessment, social determinants of health, current trends and issues, the processes in program planning, the principles of teaching and learning and key factors for program evaluation will set the foundation for more advanced courses and service learning practicum in community settings.

-P- DENT1018 Applied Oral Health Promotion and P- DENT2017 Introduction to Dental Hygiene Clinical Practice and C- HLTH2003 Diverse Populations and Health Beliefs and C-DENT2018 Dental Hygiene Clinical - Intermediate and (C- STAT2005 Introduction to Statistics and Research Methods or C- DENT2006 Introduction to Research Methods)
+P- DENT1018 Applied Oral Health Promotion and (P- DENT2019 Introduction to Clinical Dental Hygiene or P- DENT2017 Introduction to Dental Hygiene Clinical Practice) and C- HLTH2003 Diverse Populations and Health Beliefs and C- DENT2018 Dental Hygiene Clinical - Intermediate and (C- STAT2005 Introduction to Statistics and Research Methods or C- DENT2006 Introduction to Research Methods)